ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The normal rules apply for use or non-use of a tag.
 When it is sent as a submodule, it is always sent as a tag to distinguish it from the other types of nested tokens.

-The digests of the detached claims sets are associated with detached claims-sets by label/name.
+The digests of the detached claims sets are associated with detached Claims-Sets by label/name.
-It is up to the constructor of the detached EAT bundle to ensure the names uniquely identify the detached claims sets.
+It is up to the constructor of the detached EAT bundle to ensure the names uniquely identify the detachedclaims sets.
 Since the names are used only in the detached EAT bundle, they can be very short, perhaps one byte.

 ~~~~CDDL